timloveday1/digital-writing-folio/project-development.md

 ### Developing the audio

+In order to make the audio component (voice over & backing track & sound effects) I used the digital audio application (Reaper)[https://www.reaper.fm/] which is free and intuitive, as opposed to similar programs.
+I used my friend's small home studio, which is equiped with a  to record with a Rode procaster, a condenser microphone; these mics are designed to pick up voice only (or the closest noise), cancelling out background noise.
+Having practiced the poem several times, I was able to get a single, consistent vocal recording without the need to cut new vocals in etc. The vocals then only required a light edit, mostly elminating out background noise (paper shuffling etc.).

+I then sourced the backing-track/music online at.
+I felt some musical accompanyment was the best option as the poem is considerably long, and I was worried that viewers/readers might lose interest.
+I specifically wanted music that enhanced the vocal without overpowering them; I wanted music that would give the piece a sense of scale and atmosphere, and tonally align with the work.
+Sourcing the right track took considerable time as I wanted it to be outside copyright (so I can later exhibit the work) but also to be relatively neutral.
+A lot of free music is designed with film in mind so is overtly dramatic, using minor and major cords; tonally, neither happy nor sad would work for my piece.
+I eventually settled on a guitar/drum track that harks back to 90s working class steel rock.
+I then edited the music to meet the cadences and rythmns of the vocals, lowering the music at parts to enhance what is being said.
+I also enhanced/edited the drum beat at times to give particular phrases/sections gravity.

+Simiarly, I then sourced sound effects from the BBC sound archives.
+I played around with these effects and their placement considering how they might aesthically and tonally enhace the work, or detract from it.
+I was concerned, at times, that particular sound effects might make the work corny, so ended up settling on a relatively minimalist approach.
+I changed sound settings throughout concious of where I thought the listener/viewer might start to lose interest in the piece.

+#### Reflections on audio development

+I'm forunate that I had access to good recording equipment, as dodgy equipment would have made the process considerably more difficult.
+Initially i planned to use garage band to develop the audio but on my friend's advice, I settled on Reaper; in hindsight this was wise as Reaper is quite intuitive and very easy to use.
+I'm keen to hear people's feedback on the audio itself, as I feel it really enhances the work; I am, slightly worried, however, that there's a lot going on on-screen.

+### Reflections on images during development

+I decided during development not to include multiple 'fading' background images.
+As other students have raised, this could be quite distracting and actually detract from the overall work.
+It may have also raised readability issues.
+Inserting the audio, as well, made me think more specifically about this issue.
+In drafting/programming stages, I realised a stactic background image was effective anyway.
+I felt, however, a fade at the start of the poem (before the audio begins) paid homage to this initial idea and created early audience interest.

+Similarly, during production, I realised having 'fading' or 'holographic' text that responded to the cursor would have overwhelmed the reader/viewer, so I ended up abandoning this idea for text that simply 'unfurled' upwards.

 #### Reflection on major challenges

 ##### Syncing the timing

 Initially my plan was to use a timer function on howler.js to sync the audo, visual and text components.
-Over the course of the project however, and while experimenting with time tagged text, I became concerned that a tagged time function may make the text 'appear' jagged, disorientating the reader in the presentation of the poem.
-By experimenting with line spacing instead of time tagging, I resolved this issue.
+Over the course of the project however, and while experimenting with time-tagged text, I became concerned that a tagged time function may make the text 'appear' jagged, disorientating the reader in the presentation of the poem.
+By experimenting with line spacing instead of time tagging (an idea that came to me while inserting stanza breaks), I resolved this issue.
 While the text and audio are not perfectly synced, they are close enough to appear aligned; this was fortunate, and likely related to the rythmns in which I read the poem (indicated, somewhat, already by the line-breaks and stanza spacing).
-This process, too, while time intensive (having to listen to the poem hundreds of times to insert line breaks) may have saved some time overall.
+This process, too, while time intensive (having to listen to the poem hundreds of times to insert line breaks appropriately) may have saved me some time overall.

 ##### Poem content

 Weeks into development, I realised that part of the poem I planned to use had already been submitted for an earlier assignment, which meant i was unable to include this poem in full.
 Fortunately, as the original poem 'at the end of the rail' explores reoccuring themes throughout my work, I managed to find another poem that conceptually and stylistically aligned to where my project already was.
 This required, however, a format conversation and singificant text and shape changes to meet the existing layout.

+#### Programming the page transition/start button/audio start

+I had some trouble animating the transition between the holding page and poem page.
+For most of my coding problems, I sought advice from mdn.
+In this case, I sourced this code: https://developer.mozilla.org/en-US/docs/Web/API/Element/classList.
+Effectively, I added a class to HTML and added a CSS body class to the HTML tag.
+I set an animation up in this CSS class that fades the button/land-page out when activated.
+Likewise, the audio is also triggered when the start button is activated, with a specific time delay function.

 ## Feedback on final project development